flash7even/codeflares-server/blog-documents/guidelines.md

 #### Individual Training Model
 Our individual training model is based on the algorithm skill value we generated in the previous models.
-Using the algorithm skill, our training model generates a **relevant-score** for each problem and algorithm.
+Using the algorithm skill, our training model generates a **relevant-score** for each problems and algorithms.
 This **relevant-score** denotes how much a problem or algorithm is relevant for you right now considering your current problem solving skill.

+Let's see an example of why this training model for the problems is really important for the contestants.

+Let's say your current skill level in **Segment Tree** is somewhere between **5.5** to **6.0**.
+Considering your current skill, which problems from segment tree would be more relevant for you to solve right now?
+Problem having difficulty **1 - 2** will be too much easier for you, and at the same time, problem having difficulty **9 - 10** will be lot more harder for you.
+So none of these problems would be actually relevant for you to solve right now if you focus on improving your skill.
+Rather, problems having difficulty **5 - 7** might be more beneficial for your skill.

+Similarly, let's say you want to learn **Dijkstra** algorithm right now but you don't have have much knowledge about **DFS**, **BFS**, **Basic STL** etc.
+So trying to learn Dijkstra right now would be a really bad idea.
+Instead, your focus should be more on solving problems from **DFS**, **BFS** and
+**Basic STL** first and after gaining a moderate skill in those algorithms, then you can focus on **Dijkstra** algorithm.

+Our training model evaluates your relevant score considering your current skill level in each of the algorithms.
+It is built in a way so that, if you continue solving problems and focus on learning the algorithms following this models, your skill will gradually increase in those algorithms.

-In the individual training model page, we suggest the top 5 problems and algorithms for you to approach in the upcoming week.
+In the individual training model page, we suggest the top **10** problems and algorithms for you to approach in the upcoming week.
 If you don't like a problem or if you think you have already solve a similar problem before, then you have the option to move it to **blacklist** or you can **flag** it temporarily for 3 days.
 Of course, you have the option to undo this operations from the [*tasklist*](/flagged/problem/list/) on the top bar if you feel like trying the problem again later on.